 Avoid these three common mistakes that often discount families from receiving good gift aid from colleges.

+- Listing retirement investments and annuities as investments.
 Families are not required to list these as assets.
 The formula that crunches numbers for the FAFSA does not assess retirement plans and annuities, but if families put in these numbers under investments it's going to needlessly raise their EFC calculation, and that means less eligibility for aid.

+- Listing the wrong household for students living with divorce-separated parents.
 Using the incorrect household's financial data can increase or decrease financial aid immensely.
 If it's a 50-50 situation where the student resides with both families, use the custodial parent household information that has the lower wages and assets.
 If you have a situation where a dependent spends 70 to 80 percent with one parent, obviously you need to use the parent where the student resides.
 But if it's 50-50, use the lower one.

 Learn more about financial aid with the following valuable guides